Jfloyd7720/Northcoders-News-API/README.md

 PGDATABASE=nc_news_test

 Create Databases
-Run the following command to create the required databases: yarn run setup-dbs or npm run setup-dbs
+yarn run setup-dbs or npm run setup-dbs
 Seed the Database
-Seed the database with initial data using: yarn run seed or npm run seed
+yarn run seed or npm run seed
-Run the Application

 Now, start the application:
 yarn run start or npm run start
 The API will be accessible at http://localhost:3000.

 Run Tests
 To run the tests for the application: yarn run test or npm run test